[Documentation] Install guide demonstrates how to copy a pipeline from Curoverse Cloud

 4:59 Right.
 If it doesn't we should fix that. :)

 5:00 ok. sounds good. thanks.

-#7 Updated by Bryan Cosca almost 5 years ago
+#7 Updated by Bryan Cosca about 5 years ago

 - Story points deleted (